Pinsplash/halflife2chaos/README.md

 * **Didn't Skip Arm Day** sometimes makes it harder to grab things.
 * Sometimes things are invisible with **Orthographic Camera**.
 Turning on the flashlight may fix it.
 * Collisions can be weird when **Slow Physics** is on.
-* **Teleporter Bullets** does not apply to vehicle guns while a fix is in the works for a serious issue.

 ## Localization
 The mod's strings are localized only for English and Spanish (Spain/LatAm).
 Contributions for other languages are welcome.